RasaHQ/rasa/docs/nlu/components.rst

             - ``hidden_layers_sizes_b`` sets a list of hidden layer sizes before the embedding layer for intent labels, the number of hidden layers is equal to the length of the list
+            - ``share_hidden`` if set to True, shares the hidden layers between user inputs and intent label

         - training: